jhawthorn/actionview_precompiler/README.md

 # ActionviewPrecompiler

-Provides eager loading of ActionView templates.
+Provides eager loading of Action View templates.

 This optimization aims to improve cold render times and to allow more memory to be shared via CoW on forking web servers.